MGAFA/Git_0/README.md

 learning git, githup

-## Project to learn how yo use Github as a data analyst
+## Project to learn how to use Github as a data analyst